skalenetwork/mirage-manager/SPEC.md

 - `claimAllFee(address payable to)`: Allows Node Owners to collect all pending fees.
 - `claimFee(address payable to, Fair amount)`: Allows Node Owners to withdraw a specific amount of fees.
+- `nodeCreated(NodeId node)`: internal function that is called by `Nodes` when a new node is created
+- `payReward(NodeId node)`: pays rewards to delegators of the specified nodes
 - `retrieve(NodeId node, Fair value)`: Allows any user to unstake an amount of FAIR from a node.
 - `setFeeRate(uint16 feeRate)`: Allows a Node owner to set the fee rate.
 - `stake(NodeId node)`: Allows any user to add stake to a node.